Community Engagement & Enrichment

-Voyage Family Nights are a fun-filled opportunity for the Hemenway Center to open our doors to the families we serve on Community Outreach Advocate model caseload and the community to spend time together, share stories, play games, and eat Chef Wanda's amazing food!
+Voyage Family Nights are a fun-filled opportunity for the Hemenway Center to open our doors to the families we serve on Community Outreach Advocate model caseload and the community to spend time together, share stories, play games, and enjoy delicious food!

 CPR/Stop the Bleed/AED Workshops

 Establish a public access defibrillation and Stop the Bleed equipment and education program with the Voyage program at the Hemenway Center.
 These skills and equipment will not only potentially save lives and support feelings of empowerment that come with knowing what to do in the event of an emergency, but through certification in CPR, it will provide some basic marketable skills for the local youth and spur future interests in the field of healthcare.